What could be more magical than a Christmas village display? Especially if it has Palm Springs vibes and the cutest little pink Christmas trees!

 All the Pink Christmas Trees

 Start by collecting tabletop Christmas trees in varying heights and shades of pink.
-Mine range from a two-inch bottle brush tree to a 24-inch tinsel tree.
+Mine range from a 2-inch bottle brush tree to a 24-inch tinsel tree.

 Pink Ceramic Trees